AnySoftKeyboard/LanguagePack/README.md

 Thanks go to [TaalTik](http://taaltik.nl) for the word frequencies and [Hellebaard](http://hellebaard.nl) for the software and configuration.
-The [Taalunie](http://taalunie.org) is being thanked for organising the [De Week van het Nederlands](http://weekvanhetnederlands.org).
+The [Taalunie](http://taalunie.org) is being thanked for organizing the [De Week van het Nederlands](http://weekvanhetnederlands.org).